smartsdk/smartsdk-recipes/context-broker/replica/readme.md

  - Query all instances for that info
  - Kill master and query again for info

+# Known issues (TODO)
+ - Orion needs to wait for mongo1.
+    Currently there is no solution for this within docker-compose, so a script will have to be added to deal with this.
+For now I'm just doing docker-compose restart orion

 # Open Questions:
  - When going to distributed stage, how to configure IPS of the db instances?
  - How to automate steps executed within a container on the mongo console?